My grandmother was born in a turf house, so it is not so long ago that turf houses were inhabited here in Iceland. Times have changed, for sure.

 Laufás was mentioned in the records from the Settlement of Iceland way back in 874-930.
 It was rebuilt in 1866-1870 when Rev. Björn Halldórsson resided at Laufás, but the oldest remaining part of the house dates back to 1840.

-When I last visited Laufás a tourist had stopped his car in the middle of the road above Laufás, and ran out and took photos left and right.
+The first time I visited Laufás a tourist had stopped his car in the middle of the road above Laufás, and ran out and took photos left and right.
 What he didn't know was that if he had driven just a short distance ahead there he would find a car park and the entrance to Laufás.

 There has been a church at Laufás since early Christianity in Iceland.
 The present church at Laufás was built in 1865 and was dedicated to the Apostle Paul in Catholicism.